ValenteCreativo/BitBitMami/README.md

 ## ✨ Future Features (post-Hackathon)

--- 🌍 Map-based visualization of the network (Leaflet.js)

--- 🧠 AI chatbot for Bitcoin education

--- 🪙 Tokenless reputation system
+--🌍 Enhanced business review system on the Market Garden map

+--🧠 GPT-powered Bitcoin mentor for beginners

+--🪙 Reputation system with non-tokenized attestations

--- 📱 PWA mobile support for field usage
+--📱 Full PWA support for field usage in rural zones

+--🧪 Integration with live Rebar API when production key is granted

+--⚡ Real yield strategies connected to Stacks DeFi ecosystem

 ## 🙌 Team
 **Made from México with love 🇲🇽**